 The front camera is 5 MP with a lens aperture of f/2.2.
 The primary or rear camera is 8MP resolution.
 It comes with connectivity options like Bluetooth 4.2 version.
 Other options include Wi-Fi capabilities; 4G LTE and an MP3 player.
 The phone is powered by a battery of 3300 mAh, offering a talking time of 31 hours.

-- Those interested in watching videos will find it enjoyable to watch it on the big screen.
+Those interested in watching videos will find it enjoyable to watch them on the big screen.
 The HD screen is vibrant with a dpi of 266.
-You can also make it brighter when using it outdoors and dim it during night time.
+You can also make it brighter when using it outdoors and dim it during nighttime.

-- Quite capable of handling everyday use.
-You can load quite a number of apps in it, without running out of space.
+Quite capable of handling everyday use.
+You can load quite a several apps in it, without running out of space.

-- The camera is good for taking 1080 pixels HD videos and good images.
+The camera is good for taking 1080 pixels of HD videos and good images.

-- Battery life is good and can last a whole day.
-The battery saving mode is useful for reducing the power usage when you are running low on battery.
+Battery life is good and can last a whole day.
+The battery-saving mode is useful for reducing power usage when you are running low on battery.

-Budget Android phones will not offer you the experience of a Google Pixel or a Galaxy S9 but is reasonably good enough for most people.
-Budget smartphones are not always able to hit the mark with respect to all features.
+Budget Android phones will not offer you the experience of a Google Pixel or a Galaxy S9 but are reasonably good enough for most people.
+Budget smartphones are not always able to hit the mark concerning all features.
 It is difficult to assemble a desirable phone with full functionality at a low price.
-Yet, all these phones come with up to date software and offer good security features.
+Yet, all these phones come with up-to-date software and offer good security features.
 They are reasonably priced and offer good value for money.
-Though there is plenty of top of the line Android phones with superior features, not everyone is need of all these bells and whistles and not everyone can afford them as well.
+Though there is plenty of top of the line Android phones with superior features, not everyone needs all these bells and whistles and not everyone can afford them as well.
 Many need just a simple, basic, serviceable device for communication that can get them through half a day at the least.

 Today, it is becoming quite difficult to find a really bad phone.
 You don’t necessarily have to empty the coffers and buy a flagship model.
 You can get full-featured ones at budget prices, without too many compromises.